 Students are expected to follow Bellin College rules and conduct themselves in a manner compatible with its values.
-Violations of College rules, including violations of the American Physical Therapy Association Guide for Professional Conduct and Code of Ethics, will be handled administratively and may result in disciplinary action such as monitoring, probation, or dismissal.
+Violations of College rules will be handled administratively and may result in disciplinary action, such as monitoring, probation, or dismissal.

-Any student who shows behavior which is undesirable or has a detrimental influence on other students, clients, and/or the values of the College which violate College policies will be disciplined based upon the severity of the offense.
+Any student who behaves poorly or has a detrimental influence on other students, will be disciplined based upon the severity of the offense.